kovart/forta-gas-agent/README.md

 ## Test Data

-The agent behaviour can be verified with the [demo project](./research).
+The agent behaviour can be checked in the [demo project](./research).

 Since [default config](./agent-config.json) contains Ronin Bridge contract, the following command catch [the Ronin Hack](https://forta.org/blog/ronin-hack/):